The National Curriculum for music aims to ensure that all pupils:

 - Understand and explore how music is created, produced and communicated.

 Lord Street’s intention is that children gain a firm understanding of what music is through listening, singing, playing, analysing and composing across a wide variety of historical periods, styles, traditions and musical genres.
 Our objective is to develop curiosity for the subject, as well as an understanding and acceptance of the importance of all types of music.
-We are committed to ensuring the children understand the value and importance of music in the wider community, and are able to use their musical skills, knowledge, and experience to involve themselves in music, in a variety of different contexts.
-All children will ensure that they are following the CORE values; Community, Ownership, Respect and Excellence.
+We are committed to ensuring the children understand the value and importance of music in the wider community, and can use their musical skills, knowledge, and experience to involve themselves in music, in a variety of different contexts.
+All children will ensure that they are following their School Values: Ambition, Respect and Collaboration.

-- It will be taught for 1 hour a week.
+- It will be taught for 1 hour per week

-- Topics to be taught are outlined in the Music curriculum plan and there must be no deviation from this.
+- Topics to be taught are outlined in the Music curriculum plan and there must be no deviations from this.

-Teachers create a positive attitude to Music learning within their classrooms and reinforce an expectation that all pupils are capable of achieving high standards.
+Teachers create a positive attitude to Music learning within their classrooms and reinforce an expectation that all pupils can achieve high standards.

 Our music scheme takes a holistic approach, in which the individual strands below are woven together to create engaging and enriching learning experiences.